More than I'd like to admit, hearing people talk about their purpose sometimes makes my skin crawl.

 To set the context for finding yours, let's define purpose.
 To do so, I need to describe it in relation to Vision and Mission because many schools of thought use those terms interchangeably, and yet I believe they are distinct.

-A vision is a compelling image of an achievable future.* It is what you see as possible that may or may not happen in your lifetime—like Microsoft's vision of a computer on every desk, in every office, in every home.
+is a compelling image of an achievable future.* It is what you see as possible that may or may not happen in your lifetime—like Microsoft's vision of a computer on every desk, in every office, in every home.
 (Boy, they have come a long way!)

-A mission is what you are going to DO to make that vision come to be.
+is what you are going to DO to make that vision come to be.
 In my company, I operate with the vision that everyone on the planet is a coach.
 Not that they are all professionals, but that the skill set we possess for communication and self-knowing passes on from person to person until it is common knowledge and culture everywhere.
 To fulfill that purpose, our mission is to create the best tools and publish the results of our work so the skills and insights can be disseminated and spread.

-Purpose, then, reflects your life's blood.
+, then, reflects your life's blood.
 The energy that runs through you that is the unique contribution to making that mission and purpose come to be.
 Really no two are alike.
 Two people may have similar ones, but no two will express their purpose in exactly the same way.
 For example, maybe you are a voice for justice, a midwife to ideas or to people's potential, a bridge to peace or communication, or someone who calls forth smiles, or someone who empowers.

 You may be an action, you may be a noun, it doesn't matter, but it is something you just are and always have been even if you stand still and do nothing.